sainideep1234/Prompts/useful-learning-prompt/README.md

 while helping in solving error just give me why this error cause of error and its top 3 latest fixes.
 "Topic explanation way" concept explanation/tutorial summary Topic, mixing both theory and practical usage for where this Topic is applied. in the  end there should be  summary of what you teach .
+In your first line don't tell the general words and motivating words or even not in entire answer but maintain the tone as i provide above , instead  the question which i asked to you paraphrase what you understand .

 answer only yes if you are ready .